rayennaitslimane/PQDOS/SYSTEM-EVALUATION.md

 shards survive.
 Configurations with generous parity (`m=4`) recover every time; configurations with `m=1` fall off a cliff the moment more than one shard goes missing.

-The headline "overall repair success" number is therefore a little misleading on its own — it's an average across both robust and fragile configurations, and that average hides the fact that the outcome is completely deterministic once you know how many shards were lost.
+The headline "overall repair success" number is therefore a little misleading on its own, it's an average across both robust and fragile configurations, and that average hides the fact that the outcome is completely deterministic once you know how many shards were lost.
 The ISA-L codec chosen in [ADR-0002](docs/adr/0002-erasure-codec.md) is doing precisely what it promised.
 The